 Effects on Eye Health

 Ill-fitting contacts come with issues ranging from discomfort to blindness.
 On the less extreme side of things, colored contact lenses can cause problems like vision impairment.
-Some costume contacts, usually designed for Halloween, intentionally block the pupil altogether.
+Some costume contacts, like Halloween contact lenses, intentionally block the pupil altogether.

 In more severe cases, ill-fitting lenses can scratch the surface of your eye, creating a corneal abrasion.
 If this abrasion goes untreated, it can become infected, which in turn can cause permanent damage, including vision loss.
 This can happen with typical, clear contact lenses as well, but thanks to your eye doctor, your normal contacts will fit correctly.